The current advice from the Department for Education (DfE) at the time of writing stated:

 The 2012 appraisal regulations, STPCD, Teacher Standards, DfE statutory guidance and DfE model policy were all drafted on the basis of the normal operation of schools – as are school and academy pay policies which set out the way in which schools manage pay progression.

 Requirements relating to teacher performance are often expressed in terms of pupil outcomes which are clearly not relevant at the current time.
 It would therefore be grossly unfair to penalise teachers in terms of pay on the basis of objectives that cannot be measured.

 The impact of the COVID-19 crisis means that, for all schools and academies, PRP is completely unworkable and should be suspended.

 • PRP must be suspended in favour of automatic progression for all eligible teachers.

-• PRP must also be suspended for the purposes of the cost-of-living award due in September.
+• PRP should have been suspended for the purposes of the cost of living award due in September 2020.

 Objectives and review

 - Teachers’ objectives were determined in the context of the normal operation of schools.
 Objectives will be linked to factors that are not measurable while schools are closed.